swee7zania/Diagnosis-of-Pulmonary-Lesions/README.md

 > 1. I suggest expressing in the third person to facilitate distinguishing the author of each update;
 >
 > 2. The version number starts with a step (for example, in the first step of segmentation, the first digit of the version number is `1.x.x`);
+>
+> 3. When submitting code to GitHub, please commit the author and version.

 ### Version 1.0.0